iamtahirk/Movie-Watchlist/Readme.md

 ##### Add movies to your watchlist.

-Add movies to your watchlist which are fetched using [OMDb API](https://www.omdbapi.com/).
+Add movies to your watchlist which are fetched using [OMDB API](https://www.omdbapi.com/).

 You can easily add any movie to your watchlist which will be stored in local storage.